arayabrain/space-engineers-ai-spaceship-generator/README.md

 This webapp is used only for the user study and allows the user to upload and rank different spaceships.

 ## Development
-Install the `PCGSEPy` library by first installing the requirements:
+Install the `PCGSEPy` library by first installing the requirements (optional):
 ```
 pip install -r requirements.txt
 ```